daoism-systems/safe-decentralized-registry/readme.md

 <br>

-10. Execute transaction from any wallet
+10. Execute the transaction from any wallet

 ## Run your frontend locally